Christy K Robinson

 Get swept away by the rich history, UK and New England scenery, and the private lives of the original founders of American culture.

 Christy is also a piano teacher (minor in Music Ed) who can teach you to play the piano for relaxation, mental stimulation, and for creative outlet.

 Christy K Robinson sold her first articles to The Arizona Republic and Phoenix Gazette newspapers as a high school correspondent.
 She earned her bachelor’s in communication, as well as part of a master’s, from La Sierra University, and has freelanced in writing and editing newsletters, magazines, brochures, book manuscripts, and websites ever since.

 After earning college credit in music performance during her eighth grade and high school years (the youngest college student admitted to Glendale Community College), and minoring in music education at university, Christy has also taught piano at her home and in private schools, and played keyboards for many churches in Arizona and California, Australia and New Zealand, the UK, and Ukraine.

-Her interests are historical research and recreating a forgotten world as accurately as possible, container gardening, the psychology of learning, and art.
+Her interests are historical research and recreating a forgotten world as accurately as possible, container gardening, and art.

 Christy K Robinson is a magazine and book editor and writer, with a BA degree in Communications--Print media, and part of a masters in English.
 She's a one-stop shop for your writing and editing needs.
 She lives in the Phoenix-metro area, but conducts her editing business entirely online.